top of page

 Abstract: Scholars show that the U.S. public prioritizes shared values (e.g., human rights)

-of foreign policy preferences.
+at the expense of security advantages.
+I challenge this finding by arguing that both shared values and concerns about maintaining U.S. power are relevant determinants of foreign policy preferences.
 To test my theory, I utilize a conjoint experiment wherein subjects choose between paired profiles of potential allies whose attributes differ in their alignment with U.S. values and ability to enhance U.S. security.
 The conjoint experiment provides robust evidence in support of my expectations: while respondents do desire to follow liberal ideals when evaluating possible allies, geopolitical advantages are salient in their decision-making.
 This blending of liberal concerns while still emphasizing practicalities about geopolitics underlines the ideational pragmatism respondents use to evaluate U.S. alliance policy.

 Click here for a draft.